 There is also a choice of many types of breakfast foods, like pancakes, french toast, and waffles, but there is also cereal, yogurt and most every type of fresh fruit you can imagine that is also available.

 2) Use the stairs on a cruise ship instead of the elevators.
 Using the stairs, especially when ascending, will burn a lot of calories.
 It's easier to go down the stairs, but going up stairs instead of taking the elevator will burn more.
 The more stairs you walk up, the more calories you burn!
 Try to remember this tip especially before and after a meal to help burn off at least some of the calories from that delicious cruise ship food.

 6) Book active cruise excursions when you have days in port.
-There are any number of cruise excursions you can take in each port stop.
-You can see which ones require the most energy ( and will therefore burn the most calories) by a small logo next to the description.
+There is any number of cruise excursions you can take in each port stop.
+You can see which ones require the most energy ( and will, therefore, burn the most calories) by a small logo next to the description.
 The logo will have a description next to it such as easy activity, moderate activity, or difficult or possibly strenuous activity.
-Obviously to burn more calories you would want to choose the difficult or strenuous choices which usually include hikes, kayaking, canoeing, etc. There are other choices which also burn calories and won't cause you so much strain such as snokeling, scuba diving or horseback riding.
+Obviously, to burn more calories, you would want to choose the difficult or strenuous choices which usually include hikes, kayaking, canoeing, etc. There are other choices which also burn calories and won't cause you so much strain such as snorkeling, scuba diving or horseback riding.
 The choice is yours.
 My advice would be to stay active, but enjoy yourself while doing it.

 There you have it...6 tips to help you go on a cruise and not come back with 5 - 10 more pounds than when you left!
 Enjoy your next cruise!

 How much weight do you usually gain when you go on a 1 week cruise?

 Cruise Weight Gain Quiz

 - Norwegian Epic Cruise Ship: A Photo Essay